 Just as you cannot roll a heavy wooden wheel across the mud without leaving a track, so life cannot evolve without extinction.
 It is something even biologists need to learn.
-When I say learn, they already know enough to work it out, but have snubbed the subject like jilted prom queens.
+When I say learn, they already know enough to work it out but have snubbed the subject like jilted prom queens.
 Political biologists never discuss the necessity of extinction amid the roar of loudmouthed Marxist Environmentalists, who palm it off as a “terrible disaster” while sabotaging major infrastructural projects.
 Without extinction, none of us would exist.
 It is essential to the development and continuation of life.
-It occurs when one species cannot adapt to a changing environment, so another takes its place, and impeding that process would cause evolution to grind to a halt.
-Without mutation, natural selection, and survival of the fittest, we would have never proceeded further than the first primitive microbes in prehistoric oceans.
-Look at the numbers: From Wikipedia:

 More than 99 percent of all species, amounting to over five billion species, that ever lived on Earth are estimated to have died out.
 Estimates on the number of Earth’s current species range from 10 million to 14 million, of which about 1.2 million have been documented and over 86 percent have not yet been described.
 In 2016, scientists reported that 1 trillion species are estimated to be on Earth currently with only one-thousandth of one percent described. [see link above for citations]

 “10 to 14 million current species” is a conservative estimate.
 Other scientists say the figure is roughly 2 billion, and others still believe Earth is home to 1 trillion species.
-Going with the most conservative estimate, we would currently have about 12 million animal and plant species on Earth.
+We would currently have about 12 million animal and plant species on Earth, going with the most conservative estimate.
 Divide that into the five billion that ever lived, and about 417 sets of 12 million species have gone extinct.
 A number equal to all our animal and plant species in the world today, wiped out 417 times.
 If the one trillion figure is accurate, it would mean 417 trillion species went extinct.
 With that in mind, just how vital is Furbish’s lousewort, and was it ever going to keep going indefinitely?
-From Revolvy:

 Pedicularis furbishiae (Furbish’s lousewort) is a perennial herb found only on the shores of the upper Saint John River in Maine and New Brunswick. … The Dickey-Lincoln dam, a $227 million hydroelectric project proposed on the upper Saint John River in 1974, was shut down by Congress in 1986 after years of study because the dam would have flooded 88,000 acres of Maine forest and severely reduced the lousewort’s habitat.
 Some criticized ending the dam project to protect the lousewort.
 Time magazine called the idea “downright silly” in 1977.
 While thought extinct at the time the dam was proposed, it was rediscovered in 1976 by C.D.
 Richards while doing surveys to determine the environmental impact of the dam